department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/test-fees.md

 <div id="licensing-certification-get-benefits" class="usa-accordion-content">

-First, fill out an Application for Reimbursement of Licensing or Certification Test Fees (VA Form 22-0803). <br>
+You’ll need to fill out an Application for Reimbursement of Licensing or Certification Test Fees (VA Form 22-0803). <br>
 [Download VA Form 22-0803](https://www.vba.va.gov/pubs/forms/VBA-22-0803-ARE.pdf).

 **Note:** You’ll need to turn in proof of payment with your application.
 Proof of payment can be a receipt showing you paid the testing fee.